unrealwork/atsd-use-cases/how-to/kafka/brokers-monitoring/README.md

 axibase/atsd-sandbox:latest
 ```

-The sandbox container includes both ATSD and [Axibase Collector](https://github.com/axibase/axibase-collector/blob/master/jobs/docker.md) instances.
+The sandbox container includes both [ATSD](https://axibase.com/docs/atsd/) and [Axibase Collector](https://github.com/axibase/axibase-collector/blob/master/jobs/docker.md) instances.

-The Collector instance installed in the sandbox container is used to retrieve Kafka statistics using JMX and store them in ATSD.
+Use the Collector instance installed in the sandbox container to retrieve Kafka statistics using JMX and store the statistics in ATSD.

-Wait until the sandbox is initialized and 'All applications started.' message is displayed.
+Monitor the logs for `All applications started`.

 ```sh
 docker logs -f atsd-sandbox